akeneo-presales/apps-workshop-partners/README.md

 All products have a packshot asset_collection attribute which handles the product images.

-Also a product_labels text attribute has been also added, this field will receive the detected labels from the app.
-It's empty by default.
+Also a product_tags textarea attribute has been also added, this field will receive the detected labels from the app.

 ## Step 5 : Coding a central service class